Three Outdoor Wedding Themes We Love

 garden wedding

 This New England bride didn't have to look far to find the perfect backdrop for her dream garden wedding: it was her childhood backyard.
 Growing up in a town outside of Boston, the bride loved the peonies that bloomed along the side of her house.
 When the planning began pre-pandemic, she asked her wedding designer, Sarah Crowell of Mavinhouse Events, to use the distinctive blooms as inspiration.
-And as luck would have it, the peonies would be at their prime during the May nuptials.
-But then COVID-19 came along, and the couple had to push their plans to August.
-Peonies were now out of the picture.
+But with an August wedding date, peonies were out of the picture.
 "So we went all out with roses and hydrangeas in different shades of pink and white to give her that garden feel she was looking for," says Crowell.

 garden wedding